Florida Registered Agent

 - Free Limited Mail Forwarding: As your registered agent, we automatically accept and scan your state and legal mail.
 Sometimes, however, we receive personal or business mail from clients or companies trying to connect with your business.
 We’ll accept and scan these for you as well—up to 10 documents a year FREE.
 We’ll also scan additional mail at a per doc rate of $15.

 - Unlimited Mail Forwarding: Expecting much more business mail?
-For $40 a month, we also offer unlimited Florida mail forwarding.
+For $20 a month, we also offer unlimited Florida mail forwarding.
 Our unlimited option includes a Florida business address with a unique suite number—great for listing on your website, establishing a business presence, or giving a home or online business a more professional appearance.
+We even accept Amazon Verification Cards, but we can not be your Amazon return address since our offices aren’t equip to hold anything beyond regular sized mail.

 - Corporate Guides®: Have questions?
 We have answers.
 Our guides are business experts whose sole job is to provide phone and email support for all your toughest business questions.